CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/core_runtime_comprehension_report.md

-# OpenEchoSystem.Core.Runtime Module Comprehension Report
+# ConsmicLexicon.Foundation.Runtime Module Comprehension Report

-**Module Identifier:** `OpenEchoSystem.Core.xRuntime`
+**Module Identifier:** `ConsmicLexicon.Foundation.xRuntime`
 **Location:** `src/runtime/src/`
 **Date of Analysis:** 6/13/2025

 ## 1. Overview of Code's Purpose

-The `OpenEchoSystem.Core.xRuntime` module serves as a foundational component within the OpenEchoSystem.Core framework, providing essential runtime utilities.
+The `ConsmicLexicon.Foundation.xRuntime` module serves as a foundational component within the ConsmicLexicon.Foundation framework, providing essential runtime utilities.
 Its primary purpose is to offer generic and robust solutions for common operations related to type comparison, value clamping, and string-to-object parsing.
 This module aims to enhance the reliability and flexibility of the framework by centralizing these fundamental runtime functionalities.

 ## 2. Main Components/Modules